projectlonginus/JustStone/README.md

 ### Customization

-If you wish to customize the backdoor, follow these guidelines:
+If you wish to customize this project, you can modify the code in the respective files: exploits.rs, stprotocol.rs, and structure.rs.
+Follow the provided comments for guidance.

-1. Open the relevant file for customization:
-   - `exploits.rs` for exploit customization.
-   - `stprotocol.rs` for protocol customization.
-   - `structure.rs` for packet structure customization.

-2. Make your desired modifications.
+Feel free to tailor the code to your specific requirements and functionalities.
+Remember to consider security implications and best practices when making changes.

+Note: Ensure that your modifications comply with ethical standards and legal regulations.
+Unauthorized use of this code for malicious purposes is strictly prohibited.

 ## Python Server